BernanR/be-vue3-notification/README.md

 ```html
 import { inject } from 'vue';
 ```
 Then you can create notifications by calling `inject("notify")` from within a component.
-Check the complete example on code bellow, also you can check it out other examples on how you can call a different type of notification [Clicking here](https://bernanr.github.io/be-vue3-notification/)!
+Check the complete example on code bellow, also you can check it out others examples on how you can call a different type of notification [Clicking here](https://bernanr.github.io/be-vue3-notification/)!

 ```html